fetchai/agents-aea/docs/oracle-demo.md

-This demo shows how an AEA can be used to maintain an oracle.
+This demo shows how an AEA can be used to maintain an oracle and how another AEA can request the oracle value.

 ## Discussion

 **Oracle agents** are agents that have permission to update or validate updates to state variables in a smart contract and whose goal is to accurately estimate or predict some real world quantity or quantities.

 This demonstration shows how to set up a simple oracle agent who deploys an oracle contract and updates the contract with a token price fetched from a public API.
+It also shows how to create an oracle client agent that can request the value from the oracle contract.

 ## Preparation instructions